apache/flink/docs/dev/stream/testing.md

 under the License.
 -->

-This page briefly discusses how to test a Flink application in your IDE or a local environment.
+Testing is an integral part of every software development process as such Apache Flink comes with tooling to test your application code on multiple levels of the testing pyramid.

 * This will be replaced by the TOC
 {:toc}

-## Unit testing
+## Testing User-Defined Functions

-Usually, one can assume that Flink produces correct results outside of a user-defined `Function`.
-Therefore, it is recommended to test `Function` classes that contain the main business logic with unit tests as much as possible.
+Usually, one can assume that Flink produces correct results outside of a user-defined function.
+Therefore, it is recommended to test those classes that contain the main business logic with unit tests as much as possible.

+### Unit Testing Stateless, Timeless UDFs

-For example if one implements the following `ReduceFunction`:
+For example, let's take the following stateless `MapFunction`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-public class SumReduce implements ReduceFunction<Long> {
+public class IncrementMapFunction implements MapFunction<Long, Long> {

     @Override
-    public Long reduce(Long value1, Long value2) throws Exception {
+    public Long map(Long record) throws Exception {
-        return value1 + value2;
+        return record +1 ;
     }
 }
 {% endhighlight %}